 - Scaling issue due to improper display properties

 Often times your issue may be due to one or a combination of these leading causes.
 Not a computer nerd?
 Unsure of where to even begin?

-Read on for further step-by-step instructions and supportive images to get your monitor clear and crisp today!
+Read on for further step-by-step instructions and supportive images to get your monitor looking crisp and clear!

 Step 1: Exit Safe Mode

-Sometimes your PC may reboot in Safe Mode without you even realizing it.
+Sometimes your PC may reboot into Safe Mode without you even realizing it.

 Safe Mode will automatically activate if it your PC crashes more than once during startup.
 It is typically used to make computer repairs if you suspect your device is infected with malware.